himanij15/Stock-Trading-Platform/readme.md

-Please choose the "branch" corresponding to the topic to find the code up to that point.
 # 📈 Stock Trading Platform

 A full-featured **web-based trading application** designed to simulate or enable real-time buying and selling of stocks.